 Modern Technology and Secret Surveillance

 Recent events in the political and economic lives of United States citizens have revealed an alarming threat to our human and constitutional rights.
 As a consequence of this threat, there is an erosion of trust in some of the federal agencies whose uncontrolled excesses have now come to light.
-Modern technology has made it possible to maintain secret surveillance, to collect personal data illegally and to store such data in files which are in the hands of police and intelligence agencies at various levels of government.
+Modern technology has made it possible to maintain secret surveillance, to collect personal data illegally, and to store such data in files that are in the hands of police and intelligence agencies at various levels of government.
 Such activities, if not vigorously supervised and controlled, destroy those very liberties which guarantee and are in turn guaranteed by true democracy.

-Therefore, The National Federation of Temple Sisterhoods in convention assembled in Dallas, Texas in November, 1975, on behalf of its United States members, supports congressional action: to halt immediately all illegal government surveillance and collection of data; to destroy existing dossiers, files and banks of information obtained by these means; and to maintain supervision over government agencies so that they function within the law and the Constitution.
+Therefore, The National Federation of Temple Sisterhoods in convention assembled in Dallas, Texas in November 1975, on behalf of its United States members, supports congressional action: to halt immediately all illegal government surveillance and collection of data; to destroy existing dossiers, files, and banks of information obtained by these means; and to maintain supervision over government agencies so that they function within the law and the Constitution.
 Further, through its affiliates, NFTS supports the dissemination of information about the rights of people under the Freedom of Information Act, so that by individual action false, misleading or illegally obtained information may be expunged from all records.
-Of equal importance is the fact that individuals have the right to have access to their credit records, and to correct or erase information which could effectively bar them from full participation in our economic system.
+Of equal importance is the fact that individuals have the right to have access to their credit records, and to correct or erase information that could effectively bar them from full participation in our economic system.

 Equal Administration of Justice